safademirhan-lotec/simple-todo/README.md

 ## Features

-- Add a task
+- Add a task: `mytodo add "A sample task description"`
-- List all tasks
+- List all tasks: `mytodo list` and `mytodo`
-- Mark a task as done
+- Mark a task as done: `mytodo done 1`
-- Mark a task as undone
+- Mark a task as undone: `mytodo undone 1`
-- List all done tasks
+- List all done tasks: `mytodo list --done`
-- List all undone tasks
+- List all undone tasks: `mytodo list --undone`
-- Delete a task
+- Delete a task: `mytodo delete 1`
-- Update a task description
+- Update a task description: `mytodo update 1 "A new task description"`

 `mytodo.js`: CLI app implemented in Javascript.